Skip to main content

 Taking the CPA Exam

 You’ll have 18 months to pass all four CPA Exam sections with a minimum score of 75.
 The CPA Exam is administered continuously throughout the year, so this gives you the flexibility to test when it’s most convenient for you.
-Check our score release dates to find out when you can expect to receive your score after testing.
-Once you’ve passed all four sections, the state of Montana requires a separate Ethics examination before applying for your license.
+Once you’ve passed three core exams (AUD, FAR and REG) and one discipline exam of your choosing (either BAR, ISC or TCP), the state of Montana requires a separate Ethics examination before applying for your license.

 Apply for your license